- 16 Jan 2026

 Click Add Action, then scroll down and select Send Email.

-Add your email details for sending feedback to users, using interpolation variables.
+Add your email details for sending feedback to users using supported interpolation variables.
 For example:

 Click the Template dropdown and select Custom Freeform Email with Markdown rendered into HTML.

-Add a custom message using interpolation variables.
+Add a custom message using supported interpolation variables.
 For example:

-Check the Require Approval option if you want someone on your team approve sending the email notification to the user.
+(Optional) Enable Require Approval if you want someone on your team to approve sending the email notification to the user.

 Click Save.